edgedb/edgedb/docs/edgeql/select.rst

     }
   }

-Let's start by selecting all ``Villains`` objects in the database.
+Let's start by selecting all ``Villain`` objects in the database.
 In this example, there are only three.
 Remember, ``Villain`` is a :ref:`reference
 <ref_eql_set_references>` to the set of all Villain objects.